john-clancy/Text-Editor/README.md

-# Text Editor Starter Code
+# Text Editor
+Run npm i to install all dependencies
+Load ALL the dependencies from the package.json files Then run npm start